wells1989/React-Portfolio-Website/README.md

 ## Contributing

 The goal of this project was to incorporate more advanced UI components and functionality (for instance the nav bar / project links / contact page.)
-Some of the more advanced functionality such as the 3d Earth Component was already provided.
+Some of the more advanced functionality such as the 3d Earth Component was already provided, in addition to the standard styles.css file, however I used tailwind throughout the project.